blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 # Santa_Cruz_Python_Preprocessor

 The current updated version is:  official_switch_case_silver.py The test input file is:          test_inputs_beta.py Documentation and how it works:  angel_falls.py

+Required: default case last ending with a break beneath it.
+Currently indentation of 1 tab before switch(exp)
+2 tabs for case line.
+3 tabs for inside of case.
+The next version I'm working on will be freestyle that does auto-indentation converting the input since currently the input string is the guide post for the required indentation for die hard python finantics.

 Using the switchcase  underneath I am going to impliment as macros in the preprocessor goto label: I was in awe of goto in C and macros so that was my ultimate goal for Python